palahsu/BomberWhole/README.md

 ✔️Press Enter

-✔️Scan QRCode ✔️On Android: in the Chats screen > Menu > WhatsApp Web.
+✔️For Scan QRCode ✔️On Android: in the Chats screen > Menu > WhatsApp Web.
 Same as Telegram and others.

 ✔️Press Enter